Tigrou59/Python-Docker/README.md

     Type "help", "copyright", "credits" or "license" for more information.
     >>>

-> we can observate that the command don't re-create the volume because it's already exist and store the persistant datas
+> we can observate that the command don't re-create the volume because it's already exist and store the persistent datas